History of the Philippines (1946–1965): Roxas administration (1946–1948)

-The Quirino administration (1948–1953)
+Quirino administration (1948–1953)

 Quirino assumed the presidency on April 17, 1948, taking his oath of office two days after the death of Manuel Roxas.
 In 1949 the wartime president, Jose P. Laurel of the Nacionalista Party, ran against Quirino in what has been described as a particularly corrupt and venal exercise in democracy.
 Although historians in general accept that Laurel was elected, he refused to challenge Quirino's declared victory with force.

 Since Quirino was a widower, his surviving daughter Vicky would serve as the official hostess and perform the functions traditionally ascribed to the First Lady.

 Quirino's administration faced a serious threat in the form of the communist Hukbalahap movement.
 Though the Huks originally had been an anti-Japanese guerrilla army in Luzon, communists steadily gained control over the leadership, and when Quirino's negotiation with Huk commander Luis Taruc broke down in 1948, Taruc openly declared himself a communist and called for the overthrow of the government.

 His five years as president were marked by notable postwar reconstruction, general economic gains, and increased economic aid from the United States.
 Basic social problems, however, particularly in the rural areas, remained unsolved, and his administration was tainted by widespread graft and corruption.

 In 1953, in his second term, the Korean War began and resulted in over 7,450 Filipino soldiers being sent to Korea under the designation of the Philippine Expeditionary Forces to Korea or PEFTOK.

 Although ill, Quirino ran for re-election in 1953, but he was overwhelmingly defeated by Ramon Magsaysay.